Matri199/Matrix-YTD/README.md

 ⚠️ Troubleshooting

-Errors:
+Errors?

-Make sure you are using the latest yt-dlp:
+Ensure you’re using the latest yt-dlp:

 pip install -U yt-dlp

-Some sites may block downloads, require login, or change their backend frequently.
+Some sites may block downloads or require login.

+Always update dependencies regularly.